fssa-batch3/bhavanasi.ramalinga__web_project/README.md

 - Scenario 1: Successfully purchase a payment Guest house sharing.
 - Steps:
 - Log in as a buyer.
-- Click the "booked pgs" button top of the nav bar in buy pg.
+- Click the "my page" top of the nav bar.
 * Expected Result:
 - To see your results what the seller responded to your request.